ADCAP is a three-year programme aiming to ensure that older people and those with disabilities can access emergency support in times of disaster.

 We are a member of the Age and Disability Capacity Building Programme (ADCAP) - a three-year programme to strengthen the capacity of humanitarian agencies to deliver inclusive emergency responses.

-In depth information is available in the Christian Aid gender strategy (PDF)
+In-depth information is available in the Christian Aid gender strategy.

 Our approach to inclusive programming is built around four ‘pillars’ that inform our humanitarian and development work:

-Challenge power imbalances - we design programmes which mitigate, address and ultimately tackle the power imbalances driving exclusion and inequality.
+Challenge power imbalances - we design programmes that mitigate, address and ultimately tackle the power imbalances driving exclusion and inequality.

 We support the development of self-protection capacities and ensure active, inclusive and effective participation in decision-making at all stages.